Okanjo/okanjo-nodejs/README.md

  - .load ./file.js  -- Load a JS file into the console session
  - .exit            -- Quit and exit this process
 --------------------------

- > login()      // login using the credentials from the config.js file undefined
+ > login_mp()      // login to okanjo marketplace using the credentials from the config.js file undefined
  > null
 { user_token: 'UTasdf12345...',